Mental Illness Part 7 – What Parents Need to Know About Major Depression

 photo cred.
 Hassan Vakil on unsplash

 This is part 7 in a series on mental illness.
 If your son or daughter has been diagnosed with depression, this is for you.
-It’s one of the most common mental health issues, robbing millions of their quality of life.
-The National Alliance on Mental Illness, nami.org is an excellent source of education, advocacy, and support for individuals and their families.
+Depression is one of the most common mental health issues, robbing millions of their quality of life.
+The National Alliance on Mental Illness, nami.org, is an excellent source of education, advocacy, and support for individuals and their families.
 They are my source for this blog post.

 If you love someone who suffers with major depression – maybe that’s you – please be encouraged.
 There is plenty of help and hope.
 One of the best steps you as a parent can take is to become as informed and knowledgeable as possible.
 This post will help you get started.